vankxr/qo-100-tools/README.md

 ## Special thanks

-Thanks to [JLCPCB](https://jlcpcb.com) for sponsoring most of the PCBs needed for this project
+Thanks to [JLCPCB](https://jlcpcb.com) for sponsoring most of the PCBs needed for this project.
+Thanks to [raplin](https://github.com/raplin) for the work on [reverse engineering the HP power supplies](https://github.com/raplin/DPS-1200FB)

 ## License